Bernard Loeffke: Later work

-Loeffke culminated his military career as the commanding general of U.S. Army South.
 In 1992, he retired from the military and started his medical career.
+He was briefly recalled by the Army that same year and was the director of Task Force Russia, which worked to investigate the fate of American POWs and MIA in the Soviet Union.
+He visited former labor camps in Siberia and reported on his findings to the United States Senate.
+Loeffke finally retired from military service in 1993.
 After finishing his studies as a physician assistant in 1997, he participated in medical missions in war-torn or impoverished areas such as Bosnia, Haiti, Kenya, Iraq, Niger, Darfur and the Amazon jungles.
 In his view, differing nations perceive and value things differently, and one common language that everyone speaks is health; working to improve the health of a population builds lasting friendships and allies, not enemies.
+He also taught US foreign policy at Georgetown University.